 The one I use the most often is the one from Tibetan Buddhism and is called the 9 stages to Shamatha.

-Shamatha means calm abiding and this is a deep state of meditation.
-This state is seen a the true beginning of the path to enlightenment.
+Shamatha means calm-abiding and this is a deep state of meditation.
+This state is seen as the true beginning of the path to enlightenment.